dhanushgoudra2003/ML-course-project/README.md

 This is a ML couse project titled Optimzing DNN's for edge device deployment using Unstructured Pruning.
-This project mainly focuses on improving model's accuracy and reducing the model size while maintaining optimum efficiency
+This project mainly focuses on improving model's accuracy and reducing the model size while maintaining optimum efficiency.The model was trained on the AHE(Architectural Heritage Elements) dataset.

 Methodology :